Ulex: Ecology

-Gorse may grow as a fire-climax plant, well adapted to encourage and withstand fires, being highly flammable and having seed pods that are to a large extent opened by fire, thus allowing rapid regeneration after fire.
-The burnt stumps also readily sprout new growth from the roots.
-Where fire is excluded gorse soon tends to be shaded out by taller-growing trees unless other factors such as exposure also apply.
-Typical fire recurrence periods in gorse stands are 5–20 years.
+Gorse may grow as a fire-climax plant, well adapted to encourage and withstand fires, being highly flammable and having seed pods that are, to a large extent, opened by fire: thus allowing rapid regeneration after fire.
+The burnt stumps will readily sprout new growth from the roots.
+Where fire is excluded, gorse soon tends to be shaded out by taller-growing trees, unless other factors, such as exposure, also apply.
+Typical fire recurrence periods in gorse-stands are 5–20 years.

-Gorse thrives in poor growing areas and conditions including drought; it is sometimes found on very rocky soils, where many species cannot thrive.
-Moreover it is widely used for land reclamation (e.g. mine tailings), where its nitrogen-fixing capacity helps other plants establish better.
+Gorse thrives in poor growing areas and conditions, including drought; it is sometimes found on very rocky soils, where many species cannot thrive.
+Moreover, it is widely used for land reclamation (e.g. mine tailings), where its nitrogen-fixing capacity helps other plants establish better.

-Gorse is a valuable plant for wildlife, providing dense thorny cover ideal for protecting bird nests.
-In Britain, France and Ireland it is particularly noted for supporting Dartford warblers (Sylvia undata) and European stonechats (Saxicola rubicola); the common name of the whinchat (Saxicola rubetra) attests to its close association with gorse.
+Gorse is a valuable plant for wildlife, providing dense, thorny cover that's ideal for protecting bird nests.
+In Britain, France and Ireland, it is particularly noted for supporting Dartford warblers (Sylvia undata) and European stonechats (Saxicola rubicola); the common name of the whinchat (Saxicola rubetra) attests to its close association with gorse.
 The flowers are sometimes eaten by the caterpillars of the double-striped pug moth (Gymnoscelis rufifasciata), whilst those of the case-bearer moth Coleophora albicosta feed exclusively on gorse.
 The dry wood of dead gorse stems provides food for the caterpillars of the concealer moth Batia lambdella.

 Invasive species

-In many areas of North America (notably California and Oregon), southern South America, Australia, New Zealand and Hawaii the common gorse, introduced as an ornamental plant or hedge, has become an invasive species owing to its aggressive seed dispersal; it has proved very difficult to eradicate and detrimental in native habitats.
+In many areas of North America (notably California and Oregon), southern South America, Australia, New Zealand, the Falkland Islands, and Hawaii, the common gorse—originally introduced as an ornamental plant or hedge—has become an invasive species owing to its aggressive seed dispersal; it has proved very difficult to eradicate and detrimental to native habitats.
 Common gorse is also an invasive species in the montane grasslands of Horton Plains National Park in Sri Lanka.

 Management

-Gorse readily becomes dominant in suitable conditions, and where this is undesirable for agricultural or ecological reasons control is required, either to remove gorse completely or to limit its extent.
-Gorse stands are often managed by regular burning or flailing, allowing them to regrow from stumps or seed.
+Gorse readily becomes a dominant plant in suitable conditions.
+Where this is undesirable for agricultural or ecological reasons, control is required either to remove gorse completely, or to limit its extent.
+Gorse-stands are often managed by regular burning or flailing, allowing them to regrow from stumps or seed.
 Denser areas of gorse may be bulldozed.

 Uses

 Foods

-Gorse flowers are edible and can be used in salads and tea and to make a non-grape-based fruit wine.
+Gorse flowers are edible and can be used in salads, teas and to make a non-grape-based fruit wine.

-As fodder gorse is high in protein it may be used as feed for livestock, particularly in winter when other greenstuff is not available.
-Traditionally it was used as fodder for cattle, being made palatable either by bruising (crushing) with hand-held mallets or grinding to a moss-like consistency with hand- or water-driven mills or being finely chopped and mixed with straw chaff.
+As fodder, gorse is high in protein and may be used as feed for livestock, particularly in winter, when other greenstuff is not available.
+Traditionally, it was used as fodder for horses and cattle, being made palatable either by bruising (crushing) with hand-held mallets, grinding it to a moss-like consistency with hand- or water-driven mills, or being finely chopped and mixed with straw chaff.
 Gorse is also eaten as forage by some livestock, such as feral ponies, which may eat little else in winter.
 Ponies may also eat the thinner stems of burnt gorse.